 Pastebin’s highest ever traffic volume occurred in May 2011 after a user posted email correspondence between a Facebook-backed PR agency and Chris Soghoian, an internet security blogger.
 In the emails, the agency declined to disclose their client (Facebook), and pitched an anti-Google op-ed piece questioning Google’s user privacy standards.

-Pastebin is a valuable data source for cybersecurity teams and public safety officials seeking threat intelligence.
-Information linked to security breaches, doxxing or personal information leaks, hacked financial data, and stolen source code is all useful for investigating cybercrimes and mitigating threats.
+Paste sites are valuable data sources for cybersecurity teams and public safety officials seeking threat intelligence.
+Information linked to security breaches, doxxing or personal information leaks, hacked financial data, stolen source code, and other criminal activity is all useful for investigating cyber crimes and mitigating threats.

 The dark web isn’t the only place with relevant intel for threat detection.
 Open websites like Pastebin have become popular sites for hackers to breach sensitive information.
 Being able to quickly and easily access this information requires advanced threat discovery tools.